oneminch/Notes/AWS.md

 - can be copied across AZs or regions

 - **Snapshot Archive** - cheap, but take longer to restore (24-72 hrs)
-- **Recycle Bin** - rules can be set up to retain/retrieve deleted snapshots. retentions period can be specified (1d - 1yr).
+- **Recycle Bin** - rules can be set up to retain/retrieve deleted snapshots.
+    - retention period can be specified (1d - 1yr).
 ##### EC2 Instance Store

 - high-perf hardware disk